Lancaster and Preston Junction Railway: Acquisition by the Lancaster and Carlisle Railway

 The grievous scandal motivated a change of management, and yet progress was slow.
-At last, on 13 November 1848, agreement was reached for the L&CR to take over the management of the Lancaster Canal including the L&PJR, confirmed by Act of 1 August 1849.
+At last, on 13 November 1848, agreement was reached for the L&CR to take over the management of the Lancaster Canal including the L&PJR, confirmed by the Lancaster and Preston Junction Railway Amendment Act 1849 (12 & 13 Vict. c. lxxxvii) of 1 August 1849.
 The outstanding toll payments for the L&CR trains having run over the Lancaster-Preston line from 22 September 1846 to 31 July 1849, which had been retained but not handed over, amounted to £83,616.

-The end of the L&PJR as a legal entity came when an amalgamation act (with the L&CR) was passed on 13 August 1859.
+The end of the L&PJR as a legal entity came when the Lancaster and Carlisle Railway Act 1859 (22 & 23 Vict. c. cxxiv) sanctioning amalgamation with the L&CR was passed on 13 August 1859.
 L&PJR shareholders received nearly £102 of L&CR ordinary stock for each £100 of L&PJR.

 With effect from 1 August 1859 the LNWR took a 900-year lease of the L&CR, guaranteeing a minimum dividend of 8%; thus the L&PJR system passed to the LNWR.

 Electrification

 The Preston to Carlisle section of the West Coast Main Line was electrified on the 25kV overhead system; it was energised on 25 March 1974.
 A full electrically operated train service started on 6 May 1974.
-On 7 May HM the Queen travelled the route and 'drove' the train from Preston to Lancaster.
+On 7 May Queen Elizabeth II travelled the route and 'drove' the train from Preston to Lancaster.